-By resolution adopted by the Ordinary General Shareholders' Meeting of Monex, S.A.B., held on April 16, 2021, it has been resolved to empower the Chairman of the Board of Directors so that the latter, if applicable, may determine the emoluments and their payment methods for Messrs.
-Georgina Teresita Lagos Dondé, David Aarón Margolín Schabes, Hernando Carlos Luis Sabau García and Anthony McCarthy Sandland, as part of the Board of Directors and, where appropriate, as members of and/or chairpersons of various committees.
-Likewise, it recorded the resignation expressed by some Proprietary and Alternate Directors, the Secretary and Pro-Secretary of the Company to receive any emolument for the performance of their duties.
+By resolution adopted by the Ordinary General Shareholders' Meeting of Monex, S.A.B. de C.V., held on October 17, 2022, it has been resolved to empower the Chairman of the Board of Directors so that, if applicable, may determine the emoluments and their payment methods for Messrs.
+Georgina Teresita Lagos Dondé, Francisco Lorenzo Lagos Dondé, David Aarón Margolín Schabes, Hernando Carlos Luis Sabau García and George Ian Anthony McCarthy Sandland and, if applicable, their respective alternates, for being members of the Board of Directors and, where appropriate, for being members and/or chairpersons of various committees.
+Likewise, it recorded the resignation expressed by the rest of the persons designated as Proprietary and Alternate Directors, the Secretary and Pro-Secretary to receive any emolument for the performance of their duties.

-In 2021, the total amount of benefits of any nature received by Directors of the Board, relevant directors, and related individuals of Monex and its subsidiaries during the last fiscal year amounted to \$70 million MXN.
+In 2022, the total amount of benefits of any nature received by Directors of the Board, relevant directors, and related individuals of Monex and its subsidiaries during the last fiscal year amounted to \$88 million MXN.

-- There is no pension or retirement plan for this group of directors and relevant board members - The relevant directors receive a monthly salary with benefits and a scheme of performance bonuses. - There is a "Code of Ethics and Conduct" and a "Remuneration Manual" of Banco Monex and Monex Casa de Bolsa.
+- There is no pension or retirement plan for this group of directors and relevant board members - The relevant directors receive a monthly salary with benefits and a scheme of bonuses according to their performance.